nmrML/nmrCV/diff_nmrCV1.1-nmrCV_2025-03-20.md

 - [role](http://purl.obolibrary.org/obo/BFO_0000023) [elucidation](http://purl.obolibrary.org/obo/IAO_0000600) "b is a role means: b is a realizable entity &amp; b exists because there is some single bearer that is in some special physical, social, or institutional set of circumstances in which this bearer does not have to be&amp; b is not such that, if it ceases to exist, then the physical make-up of the bearer is thereby changed. (axiom label in BFO2 Reference: [061-001])"@en
   - [has axiom label](http://purl.obolibrary.org/obo/IAO_0010000) [061-001](http://purl.obolibrary.org/obo/bfo/axiom/061-001)

+- [role](http://purl.obolibrary.org/obo/BFO_0000023) [definition](http://purl.obolibrary.org/obo/IAO_0000115) "A realizable entity  the manifestation of which brings about some result or end that is not essential to a continuant  in virtue of the kind of thing that it is but that can be served or participated in by that kind of continuant  in some kinds of natural, social or institutional contexts."@en

 - [role](http://purl.obolibrary.org/obo/BFO_0000023) [label](http://www.w3.org/2000/01/rdf-schema#label) "role"@en